yezyilomo/django-restql/README.md

     ]
 ```

-With **django-restql** you can expand or query nested fields at any level.
+**django-restql** support querying both flat and nested resources, so you can expand or query nested fields at any level as long as your field is defined as nested field on a serializer.
 For example you can query a country and region field from location.

 `GET /users/?query=[["id", "username", {"location": ["country", "region"]}]]`